shirawerman/color_underwater_videos/README.md

 ```bash
 python vid_to_frames.py --path <vid_path> --output_path <out_path>
 ```
-Note that the default for input and output path are: './input/your_video' and './input/your_frames' correspondingly.
+Note that the default for input and output path are: './modified_UW_exampler/input/video' and './modified_UW_exampler/input/frames' correspondingly.

-Next, place your reference images into another folder, _e.g._, './input/your_ref'
+Next, place your reference images in a directory named 'ref', _e.g._, './modified_UW_exampler/input/ref'

-To run the network, follow the instructions [here](https://github.com/zhangmozhe/Deep-Exemplar-based-Video-Colorization) with the exeption that you don't need to download the pretrained model.
+**Note that 'frames' and 'ref' must be in the same directory**

+##Comparison with commonly used commercial app

+***video with dive+ ***